 Produces

-Research Brief — cited evidence from the transcript library with verbatim quotes, patterns, and a synthesized summary
+Research Brief — cited evidence from the transcript library with verbatim quotes, patterns, and synthesized summary

 Searches the transcript library for exact mentions of a topic, persona, feature, or pain point.
 Returns verbatim quotes with source transcript and speaker attribution.

-Identifies how often a topic appears across transcripts, whether it clusters around specific personas, and whether frequency has increased or decreased over time.
+Identifies how often a topic appears across transcripts, whether it clusters around specific personas, and whether frequency has changed over time.

 Sentiment Classification